-Docmosis is an easy-to-use document processor which integrates with your Java application to provide the seamless production of printable documents using data generated by the application.
+Docmosis is an easy-to-use document generation engine which integrates with your software application to provide the seamless production of documents and reports using data supplied by the application.

-The documents are produced in one or more of the following formats: MS Word; Open Office Writer; LibreOffice Writer; Adobe PDF and HTML using your custom-made templates.
+The documents are produced in one or more of the following formats: MS Word; OpenOffice Writer; LibreOffice Writer; Adobe PDF and HTML using your custom-made templates.
 Docmosis delivers a great reporting engine by providing the following:

-- cross platform compatibility;
+- · cross platform compatibility;

 - portability;

 - scalability.

 In this chapter, we provide information about the main features of a Docmosis template.
-Details for incorporating elements and Docmosis logic structures into a template are provided in Chapter 2, Developing Docmosis templates.
+Details for incorporating elements and Docmosis logic structures into a template are provided in Chapter 2, Developing Docmosis Templates.